Updates for syllabus statements related to hybrid/remote teaching

 - When do you expect collaboration to be acceptable and when would it not be?
 What does appropriate collaboration look like when students are remote/online?

 - Do you plan on providing additional measures to promote academic integrity (e.g. signed statement before each exam, academic integrity OLI module, use of monitoring/proctoring software during assessments, etc.)?
 Even though additional measures may not eliminate cheating, research shows for example that adding an academic integrity reminder/signed statement at the beginning of an exam helps reduce the likelihood of cheating.
 Whichever additional measure(s) you are using should be described and explained in the syllabus.

 Academic Integrity is a core CMU value, and as a member of the CMU community, it is important that the work you turn in for this class is wholly your own.
 As your instructor, I will strive to ensure that you develop the necessary knowledge and skills to meet the learning objectives for this class, just as it is your task to put in the effort to complete the work and ask for help if you need it.
-In this hybrid/remote environment for Fall 2020, you might have questions about what is and is not acceptable.
+In this hybrid/remote environment, you might have questions about what is and is not acceptable.
 [Insert statement or paragraph about what cheating/plagiarism/unauthorized assistance or collaboration looks like for your specific course.
 Add the consequences of not abiding by those conditions]

 For each major assessment, you will be asked to sign a statement affirming that you will not cheat, plagiarize, or receive unpermitted assistance on the work that you turn in.
 As a reminder all students should follow CMU’s Academic Integrity Policy.